thefrontside/funcadelic.js/README.md

 this one is geared towards unlocking the magical powers of functional programming while always maintaining a tangible and accessible experience for JavaScript developers.
-Because if you're a JavaScript developer today, you're already using already using most of the structures in funcadelic already!
+Because if you're a JavaScript developer today, you're already using most of the structures in funcadelic already!

 Quick example: